 - How many ¼ teaspoons in a tablespoon?
 1 U.S. tablespoon = 12 U.S. ¼ teaspoons

 - How many teaspoons in 3 tablespoons?
 3 U.S. tablespoons = 9 U.S. teaspoons

 Teaspoons and tablespoons are used in the United States and around the world, but they’re not exactly the same.
-The U.S., Liberia, and Myanmar use the Imperial system while the rest of the world uses the metric system.
+The United States, Liberia, and Myanmar use the imperial system, while the rest of the world uses the metric system.

 These differences in volume are small enough that American and metric measuring spoons can be easily interchanged without significantly altering a recipe.